-Every day in creative ways, Drug Action Teams around Australia are stepping nimbly over the barriers and roadblocks the COVID-19 lockdown is throwing up.
+Every day in creative ways, Local Drug Action Teams around Australia are stepping nimbly over the barriers and roadblocks the COVID-19 lockdown is throwing up.
 With some ideas on hold, new opportunities are also opening up.

 Resilience amongst Western Melbourne Chin community